Updated July 2, 2021.

 If you’re staying in a vacation rental from Air BnB, HomeAway, VRBO, etc., you likely won’t be able to have a late check out, and you are even less likely to incur a courtesy suite, so checking out at check out time is the only option!
 Here’s what do to if you won’t have access to a shower or a place to freshen up!

 Make it a Museum Day!

 While open-air museums have gained popularity in recent years, the vast majority museums are still inside and air conditioned!
 You’ll find no shortage of museums on O’ahu (I’olani Palace, the Bishop Museum, and Hawaiian Mission Houses Historic Site, to name a few), and on our last day on Maui we made sure to stop into Maui museums like the Alexander and Baldwin Sugar Museum and the Bailey House Museum.
-Click here for museums on Kaua’i, museums on the Big Island, the museum on Molokai, and museums on Lana’i!
+Click here for museums on Kaua’i, museums on the Island of Hawai’i, the museum on Molokai, and museums on Lana’i!